genelet/godbi/README.md

 }
 ```

-It selects multiple rows with pagination.
-The meanings of the capital fields are:
+It searches many rows with pagination.
+The capital fields are:

 Field | Default | Meaning in Input Data `ARGS`
 --------- | ------- | -----------------------